What will happen to all the animals if the world goes vegan?

-However recent estimates of land animals place slaughter numbers at around 70 billion a year which is more than 7 times the entire global human population.
-That’s almost 192 million a day, almost 8 million an hour, over 133,000 a minute, over 2,000 per second.
+However recent estimates of land animals place slaughter numbers at around 74 billion a year which is almost 9 times the entire global human population.
+This slaughter number represents over 203 million a day, over 8.4 million an hour, over 141,000 a minute, over 2,300 sentient individuals per second.
 Can you imagine?
 Think of how many screams of agony have been ignored while you’ve been reading this.
 Think how much blood has flowed, how many have begged for their lives.

 Taking the numbers as a purely mathematical exercise, these tell us that in order to sustain existing numbers of individuals ‘farmed’ to meet consumer demand, 2,000 per second are being brought into the world with their dates in the slaughterhouse planned in advance.
 Given that the world won’t go vegan overnight, reducing this number would rapidly erode the existing ‘stock’ of victims if slaughter rates were maintained.

 Sunrise on a vegan world – the survivors

 A long habit of not thinking a thing wrong, gives it a superficial appearance of being right.